phattdoan/2018-spring-main/assignment/README.md

 You should begin working on assignments as soon as they are released.
 While we've split assignments into more bite sized pieces compared to last semester, most are still quite a bit of work.
-In particular, do not wait until week 2 to start the second assignment!
+In particular, do not wait until week 2 to start assignments 0 or 1!

 TL;DR: Start early!